yourgodfather12/snoopy/README.md

 - Error Handling Check: Analyzes how error handling is managed by the server, particularly when encountering a 404 (Not Found) error.

 To run this tool use the command
-"python3 main.py" and the enter the URL you want to scan. you do not have to put "https" or "http".
+"python3 main.py" and then enter the URL you want to scan. you do not have to put "https" or "http".
 URL's such as "fuckoff.com" will suffice